lea0o0oo/subwaySurfers-ezGUI/README.md

 - A **MASSIVE** thanks to [@moddedmcplayer](https://github.com/moddedmcplayer) for finding the decryption key, I simply added a web version to it.
 - Component library: DaisyUI

+## Note

+The UI for now is not one of the best, so If someone has some ideas it is possible to join the discord server: https://discord.gg/nghc84wjSZ